Here is what Peter Rhee said about my (Curt Sheller) books.

 Ukulele Club and Teacher discounts are available for all ukulele and guitar books by Curt Sheller.
-Curt Sheller Publications is a small publishing company, basically me.
-I can work directly with teachers and ukulele clubs.
+Curt Sheller Publications is a small publishing company, basically me, myself and I. I can work directly with teachers and ukulele clubs.
 I offer a 20% discount when ordering multiple copies of any title by me, Curt Sheller.

 As a private music/instrument teacher myself, I know the importance of supplementing your teaching income with performance and product sales.
-Selling books or writing your own book or books, which I can help with, is a great way to earn some extra income.
+Selling books or writing your own book or books, which I can help with as well, is a great way to earn some extra income.